Antonio Plazibat: 2022

 Plazibat is scheduled to face Tarik Khbabez at Glory 80 Studio on May 14, 2022.
 The fight will be a rematch of their September 4, 2021 bout, which Plazibat won by a second-round knockout.
 Plazibat won the fight by a third-round knockout, stopping his opponent with a flurry of punches at the 0:52 minute mark.
 He appeared to have injured his knee in the second round, as he fell several times, and revealed in a later interview that he had suffered a partial ligament tear.

 On July 7, 2022, it was revealed that Plazibat would face the winner of the Benjamin Adegbuyi versus Jamal Ben Saddik heavyweight bout, which was held at Glory 81, for the interim Glory Heavyweight Championship.
 On September 1, Glory revealed that the bout would not take place, as Plazibat and Ben Saddik refused to face each other.

 Plazibat is scheduled to face the #10 ranked Glory heavyweight and former two-time K-1 World Grand Prix finalist Raul Cătinaș in the main event of Glory 82 on November 19, 2022.
 Plazibat needed just 100 seconds to stop his opponent, staggering Cătinaș with a right hook and finishing him with a flurry of punches.

 2023

 During a Glory press-conference held on January 12, 2023, it was confirmed by Glory that Plazibat was expected to challenge Rico Verhoeven for the Glory Heavyweight Championship.
 Although the fight was initially planned to take place in spring, it was postponed as Verhoeven suffered a knee injury in training.
+Plazibat instead faced Kevin Tariq Osaro, winner of the Glory Four-Man Heavyweight Tournament, for the interim Glory Heavyweight Championship at Glory: Collision 5 on June 17, 2023.
+He lost the fight by a fifth-round technical knockout.
+Plazibat broke his left arm in the first round of the fight and underwent surgery post-fight.

+On December 22, 2023, it was announced that Plazibat would make a wildcard entry into the 2024 Glory Heavyweight Grand Prix.
+Plazibat officially announced his withdrawal from the tournament on January 30, 2024, as he hadn't sufficiently recovered from his previous arm injury.

+Plazibat was expected to face the 2024 Glory Heavyweight Grand Prix runner-up Levi Rigters at Glory 95 on September 21, 2024.
+He withdrew from the bout on August 19, 2024, due to an elbow injury.

 Personal life

-Plazibat is engaged to be married to his long-time girlfriend Martina Dulčić.
+Plazibat is engaged to his long-time girlfriend Martina Dulčić, a granddaughter of Veljko Rogošić.
 Plazibat has a son, who was born in 2017.
 He is a self-professed Catholic.
-Plazibat also runs his own YouTube channel.
+Plazibat also runs his own YouTube channel, and is the brother of the Croatian dancer and media personality Luciano Plazibat.